Weimax Wines & Spirits

 Every time I'd see him, he would remind tasters that this wine was a tad higher in alcohol than most other California white wines and so what you might perceive as sweetness, he'd explain, was simply glycerol (a 'higher' alcohol which gives the wine a rounder texture).

-Well, their 1972 and 1973 Chardonnays were very fine and the winery was put on the map in the "Judgment in Paris" tasting back in 1976 when the wine won the tasting, finishing ahead of others from California and some French white Burgundies.
+Well, their 1972 and 1973 Chardonnays were very fine and the winery was put on the map in the "Judgment in Paris" tasting back in 1976 when the wine won the tasting, finishing ahead of others from California and some fancy French white Burgundies.

 Grgich departed shortly after and partnered with a coffee guy (Austin Hills of Hills Brothers) and started what is now Grgich Hills Cellar.

 It would be tempting, then, to say Barrett makes a "knock out of a Chardonnay," but really, Montelena's wine isn't a "heavy hitter."
 It's typically less than 14% alcohol, somewhat of a rarity these days.
 Further, they don't oak the hell out of the wine.
-It's not a butterball, either.
-Instead, they make a wine which offers nice green apple fruit, a hint of melon with a note of citrus along with some stony, minerally tones.
-You might find a faintly smoky quality here, too.
+The wine spends less than a year in French oak, but only 10% is new.

-The 2007 is the current release and it's a dry, medium-bodied Chardonnay.
+The 2018 is the current release and it's a dry, medium-bodied Chardonnay.
 Paired with good food, it can be a memorable bottle.
 Entered in a blind-tasting, "beauty pageant," it will usually be stomped by bigger, heavier, oakier, flashier wines.

-Currently in stock: 2007 CHATEAU MONTELENA Napa CHARDONNAY (List $50) SALE $44.99
+Currently in stock: 2019 CHATEAU MONTELENA Napa CHARDONNAY (List $70) SALE $59.99

 MOUNT EDEN VINEYARDS